 Lace up your skates and hit the ice the local ice skating rink.
 Ice skating is a classic winter activity that can be enjoyed by everyone.
-The Mammoth Ice Rink is located near the Mammoth Lakes Library and offers skate rentals and sharpening, as well as snack and beverage services.
+The Mammoth Ice Rink at 416 Sierra Park Road.
 Take a lesson, or join a pick-up game of ice hockey.

 Snowmobiling has a long history as the primary mode of transportation in remote regions during winter, but today snowmobiling is widely considered a leisure sport and is one of the fastest growing winter lifestyle activities.
 Guided trips with Mammoth Snowmobile Adventures are recommended, or if you are bringing your own snowmobiles, check Mammoth Lakes Trails for recommended routes.

 The slopes are not just for skiing anymore.
 Lift accessed groomed trails at Woolly’s Tube Park, are fun for the entire family.
 Or, if you have your own tube you can slide just about anywhere there is open terrain and a moderate hill.
 Look for slopes on public land that do not have obstacles like trees or rocks, hike to the top, and slide down.